Maryland Motorcycle Accident Attorney

 How Do Motorcycle Accidents Happen in Maryland?

 Motorcycle crashes are especially dangerous because riders do not have the protection that drivers in passenger vehicles do, such as seat belts, airbags, or the car body itself.
-Riders are, on average, 29 times more likely than people in cars to die in a crash per mile traveled.
-Motorcyclists are more likely to be thrown from their bikes and sustain major injuries, such as broken bones, spinal cord or neck injuries, and traumatic brain injuries.
+Riders are, on average, 28 times more likely than people in cars to die in a crash.

 Despite the common belief that motorcyclists are reckless, most motorcycle accidents occur because of negligent drivers.
 Common causes of motorcycle accidents include:

+Maryland weather near the Chesapeake Bay and in capital-area suburbs can shift with little notice.
+Sudden rain or morning fog can lower visibility and confuse drivers, raising the risk for riders.
 If a negligent driver caused your accident and injuries, don’t hesitate to reach out to our firm.
-Each client can expect to speak directly with an attorney who will prioritize personal attention throughout the case.
+Each client can expect to speak directly with a motorcycle accident attorney in Maryland who can prioritize personal attention throughout the case.

 Maryland trauma centers often treat riders with multiple injuries after high-speed crashes on highway or county roads.
 Lengthy hospital stays and physical therapy can put large financial pressure on families.